 After its survey showed that three-quarters of respondents already use mobile payments to send or receive payments, the Federal Reserve committed to develop FedNow, a federal instant payment service that provides clearing and settlement for participating banks to facilitate instant payments.

-FedNow is not an app or a currency — it’s a payment rail that allows anyone — people, government entities, and organizations — to send and receive payments in real-time, 24 hours a day, 7 days a week.
+FedNow is not an app or a currency — it’s a payment rail that allows anyone — people, businesses, government entities, and organizations — to send and receive payments in real-time, 24 hours a day, 7 days a week.

 When Did FedNow Launch?